anetalabs/anetaV2/README.md

 ## Configuration

-The config files for the docker deployment can be found under the `config` folder, for the protocol to function properly the `protocol.json` and `topology.json` should be identical!
+The config files for the docker deployment can be found under the `config` folder, for the protocol to function properly the `protocol.json` and `topology.json` should be identical for all the Guardian angels running the bridge!

 The other config files ajust the way the guardian angel interacts with the blockchain, the `bitcoin.conf` and `cardano.conf` files are the configuration files for the bitcoin and cardano nodes respectively.